 This method works because of the warm butter that coats the pan, which means the omelet does not stick.
 Cooking any meat or starch would not work.

 Be sure not to stack your cast iron inside each other unless a paper towel or something similar is between the pans.

 I use small, inexpensive hot pad holders that work really well.

 As a result, this will protect the pans from scratching.
 Also, the cast iron pans will always be ready to cook up something yummy.

 Savvy Tip for Cleaning a Garbage Disposal

 Cooking delicious food in your cast iron skillet will sometimes leave a lot of greases to clean.
 The paste made from salt and water will soak up the fat in your cast iron skillet.
-You should then be able to pour it into the trash and wipe it with a paper towel.
+You should then be able to scrape it into the trash and wipe it with a paper towel.

 Then just add a little water to get anything left behind and scrub with a sponge.

 This method keeps grease out of your pipes and your pan from losing its nonstick quality.

 Also, while I’m on the subject, put as little down your garbage disposal as possible.
 Lettuce and eggshells are a big NO.

 It makes for a cloggy mess.
 Cloggy’s a word.
 I promise.

 Indeed, baking soda and vinegar poured down the garbage disposal will help break up the gunk and dislodge it.

 Pour 1/2 c baking soda followed by 1/2 c vinegar and let it soak.
 Once the fizzing stops, run the disposal to clear it.

 You may need to repeat this process a few times.